My E-book of short stories has now been published by Solaris, and is available for free download in both Kindle (.mobi) and iBook (.epub) formats.

 Has anyone ever noticed how evocative music can be?
 The way it takes the mind back to a particular time and place?

-I was at an elderly relative’s house recently.
-Someone had been helping her clear out old cupboards.
-Rescued from the debris was a stack of old piano music, some of it still inscribed with the names of people who were born when Queen Victoria ruled an empire.
-Slices of social history from an era before television, when a family made its own entertainment around the piano, or the ‘ol joanna’ as one London great-aunt used to call it.
-Some sheets evoked an image of elegant couples dancing foxtrots or waltzes to the sound of big bands with massed saxophones.
+I was at a very elderly relative’s house recently, helping her to clear out old cupboards.
+Among the debris was a stack of old piano music, some of it inscribed with the names of ancestors who’d been born when Queen Victoria ruled an empire.
+Each sheet was a slice of social history from an era before television, when a family made its own entertainment around the piano, or the ‘ol joanna’ as one London great-aunt used to call it.
 The words shone a spotlight on an era that is passing from memory.

 ‘Here we are, out of cigarettes, / holding hands and yawning, look how late it gets, / Two sleepy people, by dawn’s early light, / And too much in love to say “Goodnight.”’

-An image of innocence formed in my mind; young lovers in a past so distant that unmarried cohabitation was unthinkable.
+An image of innocence formed in my mind; young lovers in a past so distant that smoking was normal but unmarried cohabitation was unthinkable.

-Then one thin, folded compilation caught my eye; on the cover a cartoon showed a British soldier sitting on an ammunition box, tin hat at a rakish angle, waving a torch as he apparently sang along with the music inside.
-Copyright 1940.
-At least, I think that’s what MDCCCCXL means.
-Certainly, the songs were of the era when courage and defiance seemed to be the watermark of the British soul.
+Then one thin, folded compilation from 1940 caught my eye.
+Its cover showed a British soldier sitting on an ammunition box, tin hat at a rakish angle, waving a torch as he sang songs from an era when courage and defiance were the watermark of the British soul.

 ‘There’ll be blue birds over the white cliffs of Dover…’